rkalendar/TotalRepeats/README.md

 ## The output is saved in a GFF3 file: a nine-column, tab-delimited, plain text file.

-GFF format General Feature Format describes genes and other features associated with DNA, RNA and Protein sequences.
+GFF format General Feature Format describes genes and other features associated with DNA, RNA, and Protein sequences.
 GFF lines have nine tab-separated fields:
 Generic Feature Format Version 3 (GFF3)
 https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md
 1. Seqid - The file name.